lsoft/DpdtInject/README.md

 ### Did source generators are finished their job?

-Dpdt adds a warning to compilation log with the information about how many clusters being processed.
+Dpdt adds a warning to compilation log with the information about how many clusters being processed and time taken.
 It's an useful bit of information for debugging purposes.

 ### Unknown constructor argument